BBQuercus/fluffy/README.md

 ### What is fluffy?

 Fluffy is a simple browser based tool to use custom deep learning models for biomedical image segmentation.
+Some example images can be seen in the `./data/` directory named browser.
 As microscopy images are usually large files, a local docker container is used.
 In comparison to a standard web server this greatly reduces file transfer and speeds everything up.